uqcyber/NodeJSFuzzing/fuzzer_docker/README.md

 $ /home/w3af/w3af/w3af_console -s <location_to_script_from_w3af_container> --no-update
 ```

+**Important**:
+- With those scripts, results will be generated in `/root/w3af-shared/<app_name>` of the `w3af` container, which you can access in `w3af-shared` of your host machine.
+- The scripts also utilize a `app_header.txt` to modify each HTTP request's header.
+The file will "`<Header_name>: <vakue>`" which you will use to include the authentication token for each application.
+According to the scripts, `w3af_console` will access `app_headers.txt` at `/root/w3af-shared/<app_name/app_headers.txt` in the w3af container (you will have to put `app_header.txt` in `w3af-shared` of your host machine).
-**Important**: You must update the URLs in those scripts to suit your environment setup (you can check the app container's IP by running `docker network inspect <app_network>`).
-Please don't run those scripts directly.
+- You must update the URLs in those scripts to suit your environment setup (you can check the app container's IP by running `docker network inspect <app_network>`).
+- You can also change the paths values in those w3af scripts to fit your use case.